dvankley/firefly-plaid-connector-2/README.md

 I recommend adding an additional configuration file (i.e. `application-dev.yml`) and enabling the corresponding Spring profile (i.e. `dev`) to allow you to persist and iterate on your local configuration.

-Connecting to the Plaid `development` environment as usual should be fine for development.
 I recommend setting up a local copy of Firefly for development purposes, especially one that you can easily backup and restore the database for to minimize your feedback loop on testing things.